 Develop All Shot Types.
 Work on improving all shot types (wrist, backhand, snap, and slap) each time you practice shooting.
 The Hockey Shooting Tarp provides a durable and long lasting hockey shooting product that is recommended.

 Use Proper Form.
 Proper form/technique is very important when learning to shoot the hockey puck, especially for beginners.
-Practicing your shot with the Stick Weight is a great way to strengthen shooting muscles and improve your shooting form.
+Practicing your shot with the Shooting Pad is a great way to strengthen shooting muscles and improve your shooting form.

 Shoot Through Screens.
 Donít be afraid to use a defensemen or a teammate as a screen when shooting on goal.
 A low shot works best in screen situations and using The Ultimate Goalie (with its lift up device) is a great way to practice shooting for spots on net.

 Transfer Weight.
 Transfer your weight from the back foot to the front foot when shooting.
 This results in a harder shot because it incorporates your entire body (legs most importantly) instead of just your upper body.

 Developing A Quick Release.
 Practice getting off your shots as quick as possible.
 One-time shots are very effective and can be easily practiced with the Pass Maser.

 Roll Your Wrist.
 Roll wrist over when you shooting to increase velocity and accuracy.